Reband5/Lecture-arranger/README.md

 # Lecture-arranger
-this will arrange your lecture files and opens them
+this will arrange your lecture files and open them but please change the file paths and switch casas <3